 Contractor and installer buy-in.
 Even if you're specified, the main contractor or trade installer might push back if your product is unfamiliar, hard to source, or perceived as difficult to install.
 Content that reaches and reassures the trade is critical, especially for complex or innovative products.

 Your content strategy should include specific content types and channels for each stage.
 Early-stage content might live on your website or in digital publications where specifiers browse during research.
 Shortlisting content needs to be easy to find via search and should include comparison-friendly formats like summary tables and downloadable technical guides.
 Specification-stage content must be fast to access, often that means well-organised product pages and responsive technical support rather than long-form content.
 Trade content often works best in formats they actually use: short videos, printed quick-start guides, or content shared through merchant and distributor channels.
+For merchant and distributor audiences, a well-aimed piece of construction direct mail often outlasts anything sent by email.

 One of the biggest mistakes we see from manufacturers is producing content in formats that suit internal preferences rather than external behaviour.
 The marketing team likes blogs, so they commission blogs.
 The sales director likes video, so they make videos.
 But what does your audience actually consume, and where?